Why are Playable Ads a Great Way to Pitch Your Mobile Game?

 - Opt-in experience – Users have the option to play or not.

 Figure 1.
+Effective in-app ads.
 Source: eMarketer

 When are they effective?

-Playable ads are gaining popularity in the gaming industry because they work, but a lot can go wrong when they are not designed properly.
+This type of paid ads are gaining popularity in the gaming industry because they work, but a lot can go wrong when they are not designed properly.
 Here are some of the attributes they need to fulfill to be effective.

 When they’re short and simple

-The maximum length should be no longer than 45 seconds, but 30 seconds seems to be the norm.
+The maximum length should be no longer than 45 seconds, but 30 seconds seems the norm.
 Tests show that the CTR decreased when playable ads were longer than 45 seconds and shorter than 30 seconds.
 That midsection between 30 sec and 45 sec delivered the best results, and as such, you should stick to this range when making your creative.

 When they provide tutorials to guide the player

 There is no time for a steep learning curve since you have just a few seconds to capture the attention of your prospects.
 Use pointers and short descriptive texts to help users understand what they are doing.
-But don’t point out everything though, you’re not trying to treat your audience like babies.
+But don’t point out everything; you’re not trying to treat your audience like babies.

 When they show the USP of your game

 Playable ads offer a “try before you buy” experience by letting prospects interact with the mobile game’s main features before they install it.
-Your chances of getting more users to download your game will be higher when the ad clearly captures the unique selling points of your game.
+Your chances of getting more users to download your game will be higher when the ad captures the unique selling points of your game.

 When the end results suit